Getting from Muscat Airport

 Car rental

 A car is by far the best means of travelling around Oman.
-Public transport is limited to the major cities, and you can't get to the mountains, desert and some resorts except by car.
+Public transport is limited to the major cities, and there's no way to get to the mountains, desert and some resorts except by car.

 There are many international and local car rental companies at Muscat Airport.